 When you are using images in your post, you can either take your own or use stock photos.
 The site I use most frequently for my in-post photos is Pixabay.
 All of their images are totally free and really great quality.

 Another type of image to make sure you are doing your absolute best with is Pinterest.
-People browsing Pinterest will get their very first impression of you based off the images you create.
+People browsing Pinterest will get their very first impression of you based on the images you create.

 If you were starting any other business or any other profession, chances are you would get some experience or hands-on training before jumping into work.
 You do this so that you can be your absolute best in the job you are in.
 The same goes for running a blog.

 Investing in training is investing in yourself and your success.

 For bloggers just getting started I recommend starting with Stay at Home Blogger.
 This course has all of this information and more.
 Plus it is one of the most affordable blogging courses out there.
 If you are hoping to stick to a smaller budget to start out you can still get all the basic information in my blogging course.

 Don’t worry, there isn’t as much start-up cost to blogging as you might think.